MarieRaasch/biol217/Metagenomics.md

 ## Genomes Binning

-The first thing you will do is format your fasta sequence IDs.
-Anvi’o (which you will use later) needs this step to work properly.
+1.  format fasta sequence IDs -> Anvi’o (which you will use later) needs this step to work properly.
 Run this with your contigs and with your clean reads (Hint: fastp output).
 As the names get changed, you need to run it on your assembly file, otherwise the names of the contigs won't match the names of the initial reads (essential for the mapping step below).

 Batch Script